AnyDSL/traversal/README.md

 You can run CMake to generate the different traversal variants by changing the following variables :

-* BACKEND : defines the backend to generate code for (supported values: cpu, avx, nvvm)
+* BACKEND : defines the backend to generate code for (supported values: cpu, avx, nvvm, cuda)
-* VECTORIZE : defines manual vector size to 1, 4, 8, or 16 (avx and nvvm backends only support 1)
+* VECTORIZE : defines manual vector size to 1, 4, 8, or 16 (only supported in the cpu backend)
 * ACCEL : defines the acceleration structure (bvh is the only supported value for now)

 ### Running ###